-- the overall audit strategy; - · the allocation of resources in the audit; and - · directing the efforts of the engagement team.
+- the overall audit strateay: - the allocation of resources in the audit; and - · directing the efforts of the engagement team.

-We include below the Key Audit Matters in decreasing order of audit significance, together with our key audit procedures to address those matters and our results from those procedures.
+We include below the Key Audit Matters in decreasing order of audit significance together with our key audit procedures to address those matters and our results from those procedures.
 These matters were addressed, and our results are based on procedures undertaken, for the purpose of our audit of the financial statements as a whole.
 We do not provide a separate opinion on these matters.

-4.1 Accounting for inve entory (Group) Financial Sta tement Elements Our assessment of risk vs FY22 Our results FY23 FY22 () EVOQ: A control o Inventories gross value £432.4m £426.8m Our assessment is that FY23: Acceptable FY22: Acceptable Inventory provision £49.6m £53.5m the risk is similar to FY22.
-F Y22.
-Acceptuble
+4.1 Accounting for inventory (Group) Our assessment Financial Statement Elements of risk vs FY23 Our results FY24 FY23 <> FY24: Acceptable Inventories gross value £435.6m £432.4m Our assessment is that the FY23: Acceptable Inventory provision £44.9m £49.6m risk is similar to FY23.

-Description of the Key Audit Matter
+Description of the Key Audit Matter Our resp

 The Group holds a significant amount of inventory across its large depot network and a number of warehouses.
 The accounting for inventory is the key audit matter which has the greatest effect on our overall audit strategy.
-As at 30 December 2023, net inventory, after recognising relevant provisions is £382.8 million (FY22: £373.3 million).
+As at 28 December 2024, net inventory, after recognising relevant provisions is £390.7 million (FY23: £382.8 million).